pavermakov/react-notes/README.md

-# React Boilerplate
+# React Notes
-A simple boilerplate to kickstart a react project.
-Based on create-react-app.

-### Technologies
-  - React
-  - ReactDOM
-  - PropTypes
+A simple app for taking notes.

 ### Features
-  - Supports LESS pre-processor
-  - Alias for 'src' and 'node_modules' directories
+  - Drag and drop note
+  - Save notes locally for later use